 'Silence critical voices'

-Ankara has blamed Gulen for orchestrating the coup, claiming he operates a global network of
+Ankara has blamed Gulen for orchestrating the coup, claiming he operates a global network of supporters aimed at undermining the Turkish state.
+Rights groups have accused Turkey of using the crackdown to stifle dissent, especially ahead of key elections slated for Sunday.

 "Taner's treatment is one of many recent attempts to silence critical voices in Turkey.
 Since the failed coup attempt of July 2016, there are ongoing criminal investigations against over 150,000 people," Amnesty said.